Thomas Edwin Blanton Jr.: Trial and imprisonment

-At the time of his arrest, Blanton was working at a Walmart store and he was living in a trailer with no running water.
+At the time of his arrest in 2000, Blanton was working at a Walmart store and lived in a trailer with no running water.

 Blanton was a suspect from early in the investigation, but J. Edgar Hoover reportedly prevented attempts by the Birmingham office or the Federal Bureau of Investigation to bring charges against Blanton and three other men.
 This was reportedly because Hoover thought a successful prosecution was unlikely.
 In a jury trial in 2001, Blanton was prosecuted by the state, and convicted of murder.
 He was sentenced to four life sentences in state prison.

 He was housed at Holman Correctional Facility in Atmore, Alabama.
 Blanton went before the parole board on August 3, 2016.
 Parole was denied and deferred until 2021.

 Death

 On June 26, 2020, Blanton died at William E. Donaldson Correctional Facility after 19 years of incarceration, from unspecified causes while serving his life sentence, six days after his 82nd birthday.